mobiwek61/i2cQuaternion/README.md

-!! don't edit a private github repo in a browser that has an AI button.
-AI can see your non-public edits if you push the button !!
+!! if you use the AI button on browser while editing a private repo, AI can see your work !!

 ## i2cQuaternion
 Connecting i2c sensors to an esp32 is fun, particularly the orientation sensors aka **IMU** (**I**ntertial **M**easurment **U**nit).
 IMU data requires a  **sensor fusion** step to combine gyro, accelerometer and magentometer data into something usable.
 This describes how to build a system using an IMU which does it's own **sensor fusion** right on the chip.
 I take a Heathkit-style approach, attempting to show just how things work and how parts interact with each other.